-The higher optional water standard of 110 lpd is considered to be covered by the adopted construction cost rates (equivalent of CoSH Code 4) and do not require any additional allowance.
+The higher optional water standard of 110 lpd is considered to be covered by the adopted construction cost rates and do not require any additional allowance.

 BREAAM Standards

 The construction costs for commercial development make allowance for BREAAM 'Excellent' rating including additional professional fees.